-Composition of the Board and fees According to the Articles of Association, the Board of Directors of Rottneros shall comprise a minimum of three and a maximum of ten members with at most six deputies elected by the AGM.
+COMPOSITION OF THE BOARD AND FEES According to the Articles of Association, the Board of Directors of Rottneros shall comprise a minimum of three and a maximum of ten members elected by the AGM, in addition to the members appointed by the general meeting of shareholders according to law.
 In addition, the employees elect two representatives with two deputies.
-The Board of Rottneros comprises six members without deputies elected at the AGM, and two members and two deputies appointed by the employees.
+The Board of Rottneros comprises four members without deputies elected at the AGM, and two members and two deputies appointed by the employees.
 The CEO is not a member of the Board but is called in to all Board meetings, except when the agenda includes an evaluation of the work of the Board and the CEO.
-Other officials of the company are also called in when necessary to present matters.
-The company's CFO serves as secretary of the Board.
-The table on page 31 shows the composition of the Board in 2013 in addition to remuneration paid to Board members for the full years 2013 and 2012 respectively.
+Other officials of the company are called in when necessary to present matters.
+The company's CFO serves as the Board secretary.
+The table on page 37 shows the composition of the Board in 2012 in addition to remuneration paid to Board members for the full years 2012 and 2011 respectively.